utnslab/wire-mesh/README.md

    `CLOUDLAB_USERNAME` is the username under which you are SSH-ing into the Cloudlab cluster, `CLOUDLAB_PROJECT` is the project under which the Cloudlab cluster is registered (both of these can be found on the Cloudlab experiment page).
    The domain for the cluster is usually like `utah.cloudlab.us` or `wisc.cloudlab.us`, etc.

-3. Run the setup script:
+2. On the local machine, start the setup script.
+This will SSH into the cloudlab nodes using the above environment variables and set up the Kubernetes cluster:
    ```bash
     ./cloudlab/config.sh <cloudlab-experiment-name> 0 3 1 && ./cloudlab/client_config.sh <cloudlab-experiment-name> 4
    ```

-4. Check that the Kubernetes cluster is up and running:
+3. On Cloudlab node 0, check that the Kubernetes cluster is up and running:
    ```bash
     kubectl get nodes
    ```
    The output should show the nodes in the cluster in the `Ready` state.

-5. Push the necessary code on to the Cloudlab cluster:
+4. Again from the local machine, push the necessary code on to the Cloudlab cluster:
    ```bash
     ./cloudlab/ci.sh <cloudlab-experiment-name> 0 3 1
    ```

 ## Running the Wire Mesh

+On the Kubernetes control node (for Cloudlab setup using [the above](#setup-for-cloudlab) steps, this should be node0), run:

 1. Install a service mesh:
    ```bash